ghiggi/gpm_api/docs/source/00_introduction.rst

 and the `Lightning Imaging Sensor (LIS) <https://ghrc.nsstc.nasa.gov/lightning/overview_lis_instrument.html>`_, TRMM aimed to revolutionize rainfall observation.

+Operating in a non-sun-synchronous orbit at a 35° inclination, the TRMM satellite has been strategically positioned to sample the diurnal cycle of precipitation over a wide geographic area, a capability not shared by most of the :ref:`GPM constellation <gpm_constellation>` polar-orbiting sensors which typically acquire observations at fixed local times.

+Moreover, this orbit enables to obtain coincident measurements with other PMW sensors within the GPM Constellation.
+Consequently, this allows for the use of the TMI as a common radiometric reference standard for intersensor calibration across the full range of microwave frequencies present in the GPM Constellation of microwave radiometers during the TRMM era.
+This calibration process improves the consistency and quality of derived precipitation estimates.

 The combined use of PR and TMI significantly enhanced rainfall estimation accuracy over the tropics and subtropics.
 Moreover, PR provided unprecedented insights into the three-dimensional structure of cyclones over the ocean, as well as rainfall characteristics of the Madden-Julian Oscillation and other climate phenomena such as El Niño and La Niña.